Igglybuff/awesome-piracy/readme.md

 - [ololo](https://ololo.to/) ololo is a video streaming link search engine.
 - [MegaSearch](http://megasearch.co) Search engine for finding content hosted on Mega and other premium hosts like OpenLoad
 - [VideoSpider](https://videospider.in/) VideoSpider crawls various websites and search engines to find movie and TV episode streaming links
-- [Orion](https://orionoid.com/) Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, usenet, and hoster indexes.
+- [Orion](https://orionoid.com/) Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, Usenet, and hoster indexes.
-- [Alluc](https://w1.alluc.uno/) Search engine with over 80 million streaming-links from over 700 VOD services, video hosters and file-hosters
+- [Alluc](https://w1.alluc.uno/) Search engine with over 80 million streaming-links from over 700 VOD services, video hosters, and file-hosters
 - [OD-Database](https://od-db.the-eye.eu/) Database of searchable open directories curated by The-Eye.eu
 - [IPLIVE](https://iplive.club/) DDL search engine